dd9jn/rfc4880bis/crypto-refresh.md

 ### String-to-Key Usage

-Simple S2K and Salted S2K specifiers are not particularly secure when used with a low-entropy secret, such as those typically provided by users.
+Simple S2K and Salted S2K specifiers can be brute-forced when used with a low-entropy string, such as those typically provided by users.
-Implementations SHOULD NOT use these methods on encryption of either keys and messages.
+When an implementation generates an S2K object for either secret key or message protection, it needs to choose which S2K type to use.
+Such an implementation SHOULD use Iterated and Salted S2K.
+If the implementation knows that the string is high-entropy (e.g., it generated the string itself using a known-good source of randomness), it MAY use Simple S2K or Salted S2K.

 #### Secret-Key Encryption